Kits Questions and Answers

 What is the source of the kits you offer?

-We buy our kits from UK distributors and the original manufacturers.
+We source our kits from UK and US distributors and from the original manufacturers.

-For example, our Lanarte and Permin kits are supplied by Michael Whitaker Fabrics Limited, telephone: 01535-636903, email: sales [at] mwfabrics.co.uk.
+For example, our Thea Gouverneur kits are supplied by Michael Whitaker Fabrics Limited, telephone: 01535-636903, email: sales [at] mwfabrics.co.uk.

-We buy other kits direct from the manufacturers, for example Rico Design, Derwentwater, Heritage, maia, Bothy and so on.
+We buy other kits direct from the manufacturers, for example Permin of Scandinavia, Derwentwater, Heritage Crafts, Bothy Threads and so on.

 What Size will the Finished Kit be?

-The size we give is taken from the kit's description and is approximate.
+The size we give is taken from the kit's description supplied by the manufacturer and is approximate.

 If you plan to frame your work, you should add on at least the size of the mount/matte and the frame width to calculate the final size of the picture.